Superradiant phase transition in complex networks: Phase transitions in complex networks

 The quantum phase transition is obtained in the zero-temperature limit setting in Eqs.~\eqref{S} $\beta\to \infty$ that presumes $\textrm{tanh}(\frac{{\beta}}{2}\Gamma)\simeq1$.
 From~\eqref{S} for small enough $\lambda$ in this case we obtain:

 As clearly seen from Eqs.~\eqref{S-T0}, the spin system is fully ordered, i.e. $S_z=1$ for $\lambda=0$.
-This situation agrees with the results obtained for Fig.~4(a) at non-zero temperatures and relatively small $\gamma$.
+This situation agrees with the results obtained for Fig.~4(b) (the bright blue curve) and Fig.~6(a) at non-zero temperatures and relatively small $\gamma$.

 The SR quantum phase transition, with $S_z=1$, occurs for the critical value of transverse field frequency ${\Omega}_{a,c}$ that is determined from~\eqref{OmegaT0} and looks like

 Eqs.~\eqref{OmegaT0},~\eqref{Om_c} result in a simple dependence for order parameter $\lambda$